cawfree/react-native-gomobile-ipfs/README.md

 To build from source for Android and iOS, you'll need the following tools installed:
 - [__Go__](https://go.dev/doc/install)
 - [__Android SDK__](https://developer.android.com/sdk) & [__Android NDK__](https://developer.android.com/ndk) & [__Java SE__](https://www.oracle.com/uk/java/technologies/downloads/)

+> ⚠️ Currently the build process is only supported on Apple Silicon.

 With these installed, run `yarn gomobileup` from the project root to [__generate the native binaries__](./scripts/gomobileup.js) and link the example application.